Classes, trainings, and talks

 - Monday, Feb, 25, Noon - 1 p.m.

 There is no cost, but registration is required.
-For more information or to register, please contact Emily Leetham at email@example.com or 970-530-2883.
+For more information or to register, please contact Emily Leetham at firstname.lastname@example.org or 970-530-2883.
 Light snacks will be provided.
+Feel free to bring a sack lunch.

 Mental Health First Aid is an 8-hour, evidenced-based course that introduces participants to risk factors and warning signs of mental health problems; builds understanding of their impact and provides an overview of appropriate supports.
 Participants learn how to offer initial help in a mental health crisis and connect people to the appropriate professional, peer, social and self-help care.